 To make it clear, you didn't cause the addiction.
 You can't control the addiction.
 You can't cure the addiction.

-I want to add a fourth C to this saying, that you can CONTRIBUTE to the problem.
+I want to add a fourth C, saying that you can CONTRIBUTE to the problem.

-There are five ways that you might be contributing to your loved one's addiction.
+You might be contributing to your loved one's addiction in five ways.

 I want you to understand that I'm not telling you that the addiction is your fault.
-The five behaviors that I'm about to explain are triggered because of addiction.
+The five behaviors that I'm about to explain trigger addiction.

 When you have a loved one with addiction, the pain, suffering, and loneliness are sometimes overwhelming.
 Do you know what makes these feelings worse?
 Having someone else in the family in complete denial over the loved one's addiction.